-MTO has the final decision on whether to transition a project.
+MTO has the final decision on whether to transition a project initiated under the Class EA as it read before the 2023 amendment.
 At a minimum, the transition process shall include appropriate consideration and a review to ensure that transitioning would not result in any changes to the conclusions about a project's design, potential for impacts, or the potential effects that are anticipated after the application of standard impact management measures designed to avoid, reduce, manage, or mitigate potential impacts.
-Projects that are not transitioned shall continue to follow the process set out in the MTO Class EA 1999, as amended in 2000.
+Projects that are not transitioned shall continue to follow the process set out in the Class EA as it read before the 2023 amendment.